Warden: Composable Authorization Engine

 - Unified Check API — A single

-Check()call evaluates RBAC, ABAC, and ReBAC together - Decision Priority — Explicit deny always wins over allow, which wins over default deny
+Check()call evaluates RBAC, ABAC, ReBAC, and PBAC together - Decision Priority — Explicit deny always wins over allow, which wins over default deny

-wrol_,wprm_,wasn_,wpol_,wrel_) - Multi-Tenant — Every operation is scoped to a tenant via context
+wrol_,wprm_,wasn_,wpol_,wrel_) - Multi-Tenant + Namespaces — Every operation is scoped to a tenant; nested namespaces give cascading scope inheritance for org charts that aren't flat

-- Pluggable Stores — Memory, PostgreSQL, and SQLite backends
+- Pluggable Stores — Memory, PostgreSQL, SQLite, and MongoDB backends

 - Plugin System — Lifecycle hooks for audit logging, metrics, and custom integrations